 "Well, that just stinks, doesn't it?" he asked. ✓

-Colons have lots of uses, but only a few for fiction writing.
+Colons only have a few uses in fiction writing.
 Some writers of genre fiction find them too formal, but writers of literary fiction use them more frequently.
-A dash can often be used in place of a colon.
+For those who dislike them, a dash can often be used in place of a colon.

-→ The colon can connect two independent clauses, or connect a word or phrase to the end of an independent clause.
+A colon can connect two independent clauses or connect a word or phrase to the end of an independent clause.
 Use it where you want to create a sense of expectancy.
 Think of the sentence before the colon as rising tension, and what comes after the colon as resolution of that tension.
 When the reader arrives at the colon, they should anticipate additional information that explains or expands on what came before.
 Don't leave them hanging!

 He had only two choices: concede now or fight to the death.